 Project: Reviewing Business Support in Line with Inclusive Growth Objectives Ambition: The aim is to review the way that we support businesses in order that they support the five priority areas we have identified What is the problem we are trying to solve?
 Deliverables: Business rates reliefs are applied according to different priorities and policy frameworks in both districts Broadland Training Services could be more fully utilised (training service open to all as a charging service).
-Economic Development Officers report some entrepreneurs lack some basic skills to grow their business - such as computer literacy, social media, accountancy and other issues An evaluation of inclusive growth impacts of discretionary rates relief Production of options in relatio Who do we need to be involved?
-Officers from the joint Economic Development Team for Broadland and South Norfolk BDC's Economic Success Panel and SNC's Growth, Infrastructure and Environment Policy Committee Business Groups and Representatives to discretionary rate relief to support in line with inclusive growth objectives Similar impact to Brent Council' 'Voluntary Living Wage Relief What is required to make the project happen?
-A thorough review, presenting Members a range of fully costed proposals to utilise business rates relief An evaluation of Broadland Training Services and potential for a formalised training offer for South Norfolk Consultation with potential target markets for a commercialised training service Marketing and promotion support required to capitalise on business opportunities A programme of support to Broadland and South Norfolk community organisations to enable them to Scheme', in the priority areas Review (then implementation) of options for Broadland Training Services, including expansion to South Norfolk an further commercialisation and re-investment to support community organisations in remaining compliant
+Economic Development Officers report some entrepreneurs lack some basic skills to grow their business - such as computer literacy, social media, accountancy and other issues An evaluation of inclusive growth impacts of discretionary rates relief Production of options in relation to discretionary rate relief to support in line with inclusive growth objectives Similar impact to Brent Council's 'Voluntary Living Wage Relief Scheme', in the priority areas Review (then implementation) of options for Broadland Training Services, including expansion to South Norfolk and further commercialisation and re-investment to support Who do we need to be involved?
+Officers from the joint Economic Development Team for Broadland and South Norfolk BDC's Economic Success Panel and SNC's Growth, Infrastructure and Environment Policy Committee Business Groups and Representatives What is required to make the project happen?
+A thorough review, presenting Members a range of fully costed proposals to utilise business rates relief An evaluation of Broadland Training Services and potential for a formalised training offer for South Norfolk Consultation with potential target markets for a commercialised training service Marketing and promotion support required to capitalise on business opportunities A programme of support to Broadland and South Norfolk community organisations to enable them to remain compliant with regulations when delivering services community organisations in remaining compliant